kadukeitor/flood/README.md

 ## How to play

 Use the buttons to change colors from the color on the top left corner.
 Fill the board with a single color in less that 30 moves to win the game.

 ## Description

-Flood is intended to be played in Android and iOS, it's 100% written with Flutter base code, there is just one package imported (shared_preferences) that allow users store their high scores.
+Flood is intended to be played in Android and iOS, it's 100% written with Flutter base code,
+there is just one package imported (shared_preferences) that allow users store their high scores.
+Orientation on the device is locked to `portrait`.
 The code was reformatted with `dartfmt`.

 ## Features